AmanTyagi-ECE/Q-IoT-Quantum-Decoherence/README.md

 This repository documents the end-to-end engineering journey of evaluating and mitigating the degradation of quantum entanglement under simulated atmospheric interference, and eventually applying these models to physical IoT hardware.

 ## Quantum Simulation & Mathematical Analysis
-We utilized Python and the IBM Qiskit framework to generate an ideal $|\Phi^+\rangle$ Bell State and subject it to simulated wireless transmission.
+I utilized Python and the IBM Qiskit framework to generate an ideal $|\Phi^+\rangle$ Bell State and subject it to simulated wireless transmission.
 By mapping physical transmission distance (0 to 100 meters) to noise probability factors (0.0 to 1.0), the study mathematically tracked Decoherence through the extraction of quantum density matrices.

 ### Key Findings
 * **Noise Modeling:** Compared Depolarizing Noise (random atmospheric scrambling) against Amplitude Damping (photon energy loss).